Name Change Checklist

-What forms do I need to change my name on the passport?
+What forms do I need to change my name on my passport

 You can find the form here.

-What do I need to change my passport after my ceremony?
+What forms do I need to change my passport after my wedding

 This part would apply to anyone changing their name after their wedding ceremony or any other reason.